ovoid-ovvie/gm-continuum/README.md

 This code would process interpolation as usual, but run custom behaviour when reaching 75% of its duration.
 Continuum automatically ensures this custom behaviour will only be triggered once per lerp.\
 Replace `funcComplete` with a function if you want custom behaviour in completion or `undefined` if you only want custom behaviour partway through interpolation.

+## Reference
+This section contains documentation on each of the aspects of Continuum.
+### global.lerp
+This struct is the default library for storing interpolation entries.
+This struct can be modified or removed as desired, but some kind of struct is required to use Continuum.
+### getGameSpeed() / G_FPS
+These act as a method of checking the game's current speed, allowing the user to write durations in seconds for simplicity.
+While you can use these in your project where appropriate, they are not necessary for using Continuum.
+### lerpStart()
+Initialises an interpolation entry.
+#### Parameter 1: struct
+The struct to store the entry in.

 ## Curves
 The library includes a number of premade curves.
 This section lists them.